 3. The Courtyard is a cool hangout place

-After dark, as soon as the pyramid is lit up, the Museum’s Courtyard (also known as Cour Napoleon) becomes an exciting hangout for locals and tourists.
+After dark, as soon as the pyramid lights up, the Museum’s Courtyard (also known as Cour Napoleon) becomes an exciting hangout for locals and tourists.

 We recommend you finish your Museum visit and then hang around for as long as you want.

-Since the Louvre Courtyard isn’t closed, both tourists and locals continue to enjoy the surroundings till late in the night.
+Since the Louvre Courtyard isn’t closed, tourists and locals continue to enjoy the surroundings until late in the night.